bperkinsj/biof501project/README.md

 ### _By Brooks Perkins-Jechow_

 ___
+## Repository Contents

+### Directories

+- data: contains the protein sequence files for the species of interest (see [below](#species-of-interest)).
+It will also contain the results files when the pipeline has finished runnning.

+- MOTReeComparison: contains the files necessary to run the MOTreeComparison tool.

+- tools: contains a python script from Orthofinder that selects for only the longest transcript variant per gene from our species files.
+This lowers the time needed to run the analysis and also raises the accuracy.

+### Files

+- dag.svg: a directed acyclic graph (DAG) (aka a diagram) of the workflow.
+Can be viewed in browser.

+- Snakefile: Snakemake instructions to run the pipeline.

 ## Overview

-Birds are a very diverse group of vertebrates.
-To be precise, they are the most diverse (species-wise) of all tetrapod vertebrates [[1]](#references), and among these species is an extraordinary range of physical characteristics and abilities.
+Birds are a very diverse group.
+To be precise, they are the most species-rich lineage of all tetrapod vertebrates [[1]](#references), and among these species is an extraordinary range of physical characteristics and abilities.
 Hummingbirds have heart rates that can vary from 1000 bpm when excited to 50 bpm when at rest.
 Owls have eyes so large that they cannot turn them in their sockets, and must instead rotate their heads up to 270 degrees.
 Arctic terns migrate 70,900 km per year in their trips from their breeding grounds in Iceland and Greenland to their wintering grounds in Antarctica and back.
 These varied capabilities imply an equally varied genetic makeup, a makeup which already informs our understanding of fields such as neuroscience, developmental biology, and immunology [[2]](#references)[[3]](#references)[[4]](#references).

 This genetic variety also makes resolving the evolutionary tree an exceedingly difficult task.
-Multiple attempts have been made, each differing from the last, and studies continue to add to the pile [[4.01]](#references)[[4.1]](#references)[[5]](#references).
-Pinning down the phylogenetic placement of one bird - the hoatzin, a South American bird exhibiting a host of bizarre traits such as having clawed wing digits at birth - has been so difficult that it seems to be a running joke to describe it as "enigmatic" [[6]](#references)[[7]](#references)[[8]](#references).
+Multiple attempts have been made, each arriving at a different result, and there's no sign of slowing down [[4.01]](#references)[[4.1]](#references)[[5]](#references).
+Pinning down the phylogenetic placement of one bird, the hoatzin, has been so difficult that it seems to be a running joke to describe it as "enigmatic" [[6]](#references)[[7]](#references)[[8]](#references).
+Little wonder, that, when the hoatzin

 After the original Orthofinder algorithm